wrightmat/zbom/README.md

 This package contains the data files of the quest **Zelda: Book of Mudora**.
 This quest is a free, open-source game that works with Solarus, an open-source Zelda-like 2D game engine.
 To play this game, you need Solarus.
-The compiled engine is included for Windows and Linux.
+The compiled engine is included for Windows.

 The game is currently in Version 0.7 Beta (20-Jan-16, Solarus v1.4.5)